 Graduate Programs: Many States Require Work Beyond a Bachelor’s Degree

-While a bachelor’s degree is often a solid foundation for work in the educational field, many states are now requiring their teachers to complete graduate-level studies such as a Master’s in Education in order to maintain their teacher certification.
+A bachelor’s degree is often a solid foundation for work in the educational field.
+However, many states now require their teachers to complete graduate-level studies such as a Master’s in Education in order to maintain their teacher certification.
 Typically, teachers will be awarded a “basic certification” if they complete a relevant undergraduate course of study and pass the state’s licensing exam with the required minimum score.
-After that, they’ll have a small window of time to pursue a graduate degree in a field related either to their content area or to the education industry at large.
+After that, they have a small window of time to pursue a graduate degree in a field related either to their content area or to the education industry at large.

-At the conclusion of these graduate programs, aspiring teachers in states that require graduate-level work will receive a license known as a “continuing certification.”
-They will not have to meet any future requirements to maintain that certification as long as they maintain full attendance at professional development meetings held throughout the school year.
+At the end of these graduate programs, aspiring teachers in states that require graduate-level work will receive a license known as a “continuing certification.”
+They will not have to meet any future requirements to keep that certification as long as they maintain full attendance at professional development meetings held throughout the school year.

 Two Great Ways to Land a Career in the Field

-Whether it’s through an undergraduate education program or by pairing undergraduate chemistry studies with a specific state’s teacher licensing requirements, students looking to lead their own classrooms in the future two great options available to them.
+Students can complete an undergraduate education program or pair undergraduate chemistry studies with a specific state’s teacher licensing requirements.
 When picking an undergraduate course of study, however, students should always be mindful of specific state requirements and how their chosen program might play into long-term teacher certification programs.